Our Future Path! A plan for a better world!

 Elected Officials

-We elect people to fill a wide range of government jobs.
+We elect individuals to fill a wide range of government jobs.
 Not only do we elect mayors, governors, presidents, and local, state and national representatives, but also judges, auditors, coroners and sheriffs.
 In some of these cases, it should be obvious that we need to elect someone who is highly qualified to do the specified job.
 For instance, a coroner should not only have medical experience, but also have specialized training in the forensic sciences.

 A better way to handle this would be to let the experts handle the hiring and firing of individuals for these positions.
 It would then be the job of these experts and our representatives to monitor the job performance of the individuals they hired, and to make any needed changes.
 This would make our jobs as voters easier, since we would not need to evaluate individuals for positions where we do not have the expertise to make informed decisions.